Home - Vegetables - 15-Minute Sauteed Broccoli with Garlic and Parmesan

 Crisp-tender sauteed broccoli with lemon, garlic and Parmesan cheese.

 This recipe will show you how to sauté broccoli perfectly.
-One you master this technique, try it with other sturdy vegetables like green beans, cauliflower, sauteed asparagus or Brussels sprouts.
+One you master this technique, try it with other sturdy vegetables like green beans or garlicky broccoli rabe.

 The broccoli is quickly pan-seared and then briefly “steamed” so that it has a pleasantly crisp texture on the outside, but tender on the inside when you take a bite.
 And the broccoli keeps its beautiful vibrant green color because it cooks in minutes.